 The IHG Owners Association's Working Groups serve as the engine for engagement with IHG.
 Working Groups—councils, committees and task forces—address critical topics which can impact the value of owners’ IHG hotels.

-Working Group volunteers collaborate with leaders at IHG to reach consensus in specific areas such as brand initiatives, sales, technology and procurement.
+Working Group owner volunteers provide advice and counsel to IHG executives in specific areas such as brand initiatives, sales, technology and procurement.

 How Working Groups Work

 Working Groups are comprised of hotel owners (led by a Chair and Vice Chair) and IHG executives.
 Each forum is guided by an Association Working Group Manager.
 Some Working Groups have global responsibility, while others are focused on region-specific topics.
 Working Groups include: